dflynn-volpe/recipe-image/README.md

 To enjoy the application, follow these simple steps:

--Find a URL that holds your latest recipe!
+- Find a URL that holds your latest recipe!
--Paste the URL into the search bar of our web application -(Optional) If you have dietary restrictions, select them now -Enjoy a list of tasty new recipes that share similar uncommon ingredients
+- Paste the URL into the search bar of our web application
+- (Optional) If you have dietary restrictions, select them now
+- Enjoy a list of tasty new recipes that share similar uncommon ingredients

 # With Container installation